Dieting and Nutrition for Elderly People

 The role of fat is often misunderstood, especially as we tend to instinctively associate dietary fat intake with bodily fat storage.
 It’s actually possible to eat almost exclusively fat and lose quite a lot of weight; the dangers of a high-fat diet are related instead to cardiovascular health.
 The truth is that most people will tend to gain weight uncontrollably if they are deprived of fat, and sometimes things like low-fat spreads can actually contribute to weight gain.
 Consuming fat can satisfy our bodies’ need for food in a way that wolfing down carbs cannot, but we should always be aware of the impact that fats can have on our heart health.

-Diet and Nutrition in Senior Care
+Diet and Nutrition in Elderly Care

-At Signature Senior Lifestyle we champion a person-centred approach.
+At Signature Senior Lifestyle we champion a person-centred approach in senior care nursing.
 We’re well aware of the central role which diet plays in physical and mental health for nursing care, and every meal we serve is prepared with top-quality seasonal ingredients by our award-winning chefs.
 Sympathetic preparation preserves natural nutritional value and ensures a well-balanced and nutritious diet for all of our residents, also making special provisions for those who experience difficulty in swallowing through our dysphagia-friendly dining arrangements.
 Enjoyment is nearly as important as nutrition, and our menus are created in collaboration with Masterchef 2016 winner Jane Devonshire and delivered across a range of dining environments, with special attention paid to personal needs and preference, to ensure that we’re at the cutting edge in terms of nutrition, taste and quality.

 Find out more about Signature’s dining and nutrition program here.